pmarsceill/stately/README.md

 gem "stately"
 ```

-And add this line to your Jekyll site:
+And add this line to your Jekyll site's `_config.yml` file:

 ```yaml
 theme: stately